Designing Social Change During 1970-1979 Essay

 The concepts chosen for Burger Beer and Hudepohl Beer promotion are even more unexpected, as both of them show African Americans, who seemed to fit into the 1970s standards of pleasant appearance as opposed to those of the 1950s and 1960s.
 The burger ad is monochrome and contains a close-up photograph of an African American woman, and the slogan on the top of the picture writes: “Burger is Beautiful”.
 The Hudepohl ad shows a scene from the life of an African American couple, both are drinking beer before going to the club.
 As both man and woman are drawn on the foreground, the overall impression about the ad is positive, as it creates a sense of intimacy, i.e. it seems like the two are sharing secrets about their relationships.
 Both images endorse social change by encouraging the audience to alter their views on African Americans and develop the belief that they are not different from the ”majority Americans”, as the representatives of this ethnic group are pleasant, sincere and lead absolutely the same lifestyle as the others, so there is no reason to exclude them from the society.

 Finally, it needs to be admitted that the advertising of the 1970s actually contributed to the neglect of the traditional family values, which was statistically measured by the end of the decade (Carroll, 1990, p.
 280).
 In particular, most advertising campaigns implied depicting the free relationships of young people and targeted their products for individual citizens rather than for “family use” (Binkley, 2007, p.43).
 For instance, such products as Kellogg’s Crisps, intended for all audiences, are advertised through using the images of a single woman or a couple, rather than the regular patterns of “family routines”, “family pastime” and “family breakfast”.
-Therefore, even the producers of “family use” commodities tended to promote individualism and free relationship rather than nuclear household.
-As one can conclude from the above described ads, the center of the visualized concept in advertising is either a single person or a dating couple, even the Armstrong Vinyl Ceilings commercial, which underlines comfort and domestic atmosphere, employs the image of a single girl, who obviously enjoys living in such a “hi-tech” apartment.
+Therefore, even the producers of “family use” commodities tended to promote individualism and free relationships rather than nuclear households.
+As one can conclude from the above-described ads, the centre of the visualized concept in advertising is either a single person or a dating couple, even the Armstrong Vinyl Ceilings commercial, which underlines comfort and domestic atmosphere, employs the image of a single girl, who obviously enjoys living in such a “hi-tech” apartment.

 Conclusion

-To sum up, the social change of the 1970s was to a certain degree crafted by the contemporary ads, which promoted accepting and non-discriminatory attitude towards racial minorities, women’s career determination and professional growth as well as individualism, which sometimes turned into “sound egoism” of being oneself at any price.
+To sum up, the social change of the 1970s was to a certain degree crafted by the contemporary ads, which promoted accepting and non-discriminatory attitudes towards racial minorities, women’s career determination and professional growth as well as individualism, which sometimes turned into “sound egoism” of being oneself at any price.

 References